nsathya1990/Web-Developer-Test/README.md

 (i) I have the 'axios' package to make http requests, fontawesome packages for icons (ii) The orders submitted from the checkout form using POST http request can be viewed here https://apps-web-developer-test-default-rtdb.firebaseio.com/orders.json

+- List of tools to develop and debug the application
+    - Visual Studio Code
+    - Google Chrome browser

 ## What did you think of this test/exercise?
 ### What did you like?